Development and building trade capacity

 Varieties of informality

 The distinction between formal and informal employment is somewhat fuzzy.
-Instead of a single universally accepted concept there are many different and often competing views which are refl ected in a multiplicity of defi nitions.
-These in turn are linked to the plurality of methodologies that are used to quantify informal activities.
-This chapter presents existing views and defi nitions as well as an integrated approach which is currently emerging based on the idea of multi-segmented labour markets.
+Instead of a single, universally accepted concept there are many different and often competing views which are refl ected in a multiplicity of defi nitions.
+These, in turn, are linked to the plurality of methodologies that are used to quantify informal activities.
+This chapter presents existing views and defi nitions, as well as an integrated approach which is currently emerging based on t Read More

 Global growth, trade and poverty: The macro links